-How will you inform and engage patients, NHS and the wider population about your work?
+How will you inform and engage patients/service users, carers, NHS, social care organisations and the wider population about your work?

 Describe who you need to communicate with within this research, and your plans for engaging relevant audiences.
 For impact, it is unlikely that simply making outputs available will be sufficient.
 Please consider and outline the active approach you will take to engaging key parties or identify the process you will use to identify them and formulate an engagement plan.
 Link to NIHR Dissemination guidance: How to disseminate your research: Getting your message heard - and used.